 How does a cochlear implant work?

 Cochlear implants are designed for children and adults with sensorineural hearing loss.
 This type of hearing loss typically involves damage to tiny hair cells in the cochlea.
 As a result, sound can't reach the auditory nerve, which usually receives information from hair cells.
-A cochlear implant bypasses the damaged hair cells to stimulate the auditory nerve directly.
+A cochlear implant skips the damaged hair cells to stimulate the auditory nerve directly.